BlitChain/blitchain/readme.md

 ./bin/blitd init $MY_MONIKER
 ```

-### Configure to connect to the Testnet
+### Configure to connect to the mainnet
 ```
-make testnet
+make mainnet
 ```

 ### Start the node